Dr. Michael Weiss

 Dr. Ivette Jorge

 Dr. Ivette Jorge is a Miami, Florida, native with deep roots in the dental profession.
-Attending a dental assistant vocational program the entirety of her high school career, she has continously trained and worked in dental offices since the age of fourteen.
-After graduating high school as Valedictorian she went on to attend New York University as a Martin Luther King scholar.
+Attending a dental assistant vocational program, the entirety of her high school career, she has continuously trained and worked in dental offices since the age of fourteen.
+After graduating high school as Valedictorian, she went on to attend New York University as a Martin Luther King scholar.
 Seeking a dental school that emphasized altruism, public health, and whole-body care Dr. Jorge moved across the country to Mesa, Arizona, where she attended the Arizona School of Dentistry and Oral Health.
-Here she graduated with a dual degree—a doctorate in Dental Medicine and a Masters in Public Health.
+Here she graduated with a dual degree—a doctorate in Dental Medicine and a master’s in public health.

-She devotes her spare time to continuing he education and volunteering in her local community.
+She devotes her spare time to continuing her education and volunteering in her local community.
 She has even served on dental mission trips across the world, including the Dominican Republic, Peru, and Ecuador.

 Outside the clinic Dr. Ivette enjoys spending time with her family who recently moved to Tucson, eating at new restaurants around town (if you have any recommendations, please let her know!), and traveling to new and exciting places!
 She hopes to serve you and your family and build meaningful relationships along the way.